-Consider This: the 2007 David H. Liu Memorial Lecture Series in Design is about to kick off at Stanford!
+Listed below are links to weblogs that reference 2007 David H. Liu Memorial Lecture Series in Design at Stanford:

 I use to hear the Entrepenneurial thought leaders seminar, hosted at Stanford too, in several podcast's.
 Do you know is there's a chance to make this lectures a podcast too?